liorshalev01/lshalev/src/pages/lior-shalev-cv.md

 [liorshalev01@gmail.com](mailto:liorshalev01@gmail.com)
 <https://linkedin.com/in/liorshalev>

-I’m a software developer, architect and technical leader with over 20 years of experience delivering mission-critical, high-performance software.
-I combine expertise in cybersecurity and low-level systems engineering—from Linux kernel and BSPs to IP security protocols—with a proven ability to build complex, cross-platform applications across cloud, mobile, and web environments.
-I have a proven track record of providing technical leadership, driving technical vision from concept to production, and delivering significant business impact.
+I'm a software developer, architect, and technical leader with over 20 years of experience delivering mission-critical, high-performance software.
+I combine expertise in cybersecurity and low-level systems engineering with a proven ability to build complex, cross-platform applications for cloud, mobile, and browser environments.
+My track record demonstrates success in providing technical leadership, driving vision from concept to production, and delivering significant business impact.

 ## Jan 2023 – Apr 2024: Talon Cyber Security